vercel/next.js/docs/advanced-features/static-html-export.md

 Then you'll have a static version of your app in the `out` directory.

 By default `next export` doesn't require any configuration.
-It will generate a default `exportPathMap` with routes for the pages inside the `pages` directory.

-> To learn more about `exportPathMap` please visit the [documentation for the `exportPathMap` API](/docs/api-reference/next.config.js/exportPathMap.md).
+It will output a static HTML file for each page in your `pages` directory (or more for [dynamic routes](/docs/routing/dynamic-routes.md), where it will call [`getStaticPaths`](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation) and generate pages based on the result).
+For more advanced scenarios, you can define a parameter called [`exportPathMap`](/docs/api-reference/next.config.js/exportPathMap.md) in your [`next.config.js`](/docs/api-reference/next.config.js/introduction.md) file to configure exactly which pages will be generated.

 ## Deployment